kdowbecki/kdowbecki.github.io/_posts/2020-03-28-Case-insentivie-enum-mapping-with-RequestParam.md

 }
 ```

-And register the new editor by using `@InitBinder`:
+Now we have to register the new editor with `@InitBinder`:

 ```java
 @RestController